TokenTiming: A Dynamic Alignment Method for Universal Speculative Decoding Model Pairs: Experiments

 \subsubsection{Tradeoff Analysis}

-Fig. \ref{fig:overhead} shows that the integration of Dynamic Token Warping into the decoding pipeline introduces an additional computational step \footnote{Tokenization, Logic Operation, etc., these operations performed on the CPU may cause GPU synchronization.
-In the Appendix \ref{appendix:trace}, it is shown that for the CPU/GPU stream timeline, the blocking time introduced by TokenTiming in one decoding cycle is only 663 $\mu s$, which is trivial compared to other parts.}, creating a non-trivial time overhead (0.1\% to 0.5\% of overall runtime) compared to simpler, direct token-matching methods.
+Fig. \ref{fig:overhead} shows that the integration of Dynamic Token Warping into the decoding pipeline introduces an additional computational step\footnote{In Appendix \ref{appendix:trace}, it is shown that for the CPU/GPU stream timeline, the blocking time introduced by TokenTiming in one decoding cycle is only 663$\mu s$, which is trivial compared to other parts.}, creating a negligible time overhead (0.1\% to 0.5\% of overall runtime) compared to simpler, direct token-matching methods.
 This overhead is an inherent trade-off for the enhanced flexibility and accuracy of the alignment process.
-However, our empirical analysis indicates that this additional cost is effectively amortized by the substantial gains in overall generation throughput (1.4x speedup).
+However, our empirical analysis indicates that this additional cost is effectively amortized by the substantial gains in overall generation throughput (1.4$\times$ speedup).